 - After the table-cloths have all been removed, finger-glasses, filled with cold water, and having fresh lemon-leaves, or something of the sort, in them, are placed upon the table.
 You dip your fingers in them, moisten your lips, and dry them upon your napkin.

 After the meal, a gentleman still had to behave properly.
-One etiquette book noted a gentleman should “never leave the table till the mistress of the house gives the signal.”
+The Gentlemen’s Book of Etiquette and Manual of Politeness noted a gentleman should “never leave the table till the mistress of the house gives the signal.”
 When that signal was given, a gentleman was expected to leave his napkin unfolded on the table.
 He then offered his arm to the lady he escorted to the table and escorted her to the next room.
 However, if for some reason the ladies withdrew beforehand and left the gentlemen alone after dinner, a gentleman was expected to “rise when [the women left] … the table, and remain standing until they … left room.”

 A gentleman also could not leave immediately after dinner.
-It was considered disrespectful and peopled were obliged “to stay in the drawing-room at least an hour [after dinner ended].”
-Sometimes, after dinner entertainment was requested, and one book noted that if a gentleman was invited to sing and felt sufficiently sure his entertainment would provide pleasure, he was to comply immediately with the request.
+It was considered disrespectful and peopled were obliged to stay in the drawing-room at least an hour after dinner ended.
+Sometimes, after dinner entertainment was requested, and and it was noted that if a gentleman was invited to sing and felt sufficiently sure his entertainment would provide pleasure, he was to comply immediately with the request.
 If, however, he refused, he was to “remain firm in [the] refusal as to yield after once refusing is a breach of etiquette.”

 “[T]here is no appearance of trifling or want of gravity in his manner; he maintains … dignity … He performs all the ceremonies, yet in the style of one who performs no ceremony at all.
 He goes through all the complicated duties of the scene, as if he were ‘to the manner born.'”

 - “Table Etiquette,” in Aberdeen Evening Express, July 25, 1879, p.
 4.